MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-odbc.md

 ## Step 3: Create an RxOdbcData object

 RxOdbcData is a type of data source object in RevoScaleR that wraps additional properties around a database connection.
 You can create an object for almost any relational database, with the exception of specific platforms (Teradata and SQL Server).
-In Microsoft, R, those platforms have an in-database experience through rxInTeradata and rxInSQLServer,
+In Microsoft R, those platforms have an in-database experience through rxInTeradata and rxInSQLServer,

 An RxOdbcData object supports local compute context only, which means that when you create the object, any read or write operations are executed by R Server on the local machine.